CliMA/ClimaArtifacts/README.md

 > changing the `JULIA_DEPOT_PATH` resets `Base.DEPOT_PATH`, so that the system
 > depots are ignored.
 We use `JULIA_DEPOT_PATH` extensively in `slurm-buildkite`.

+### Credits

+The logo contains elements designed by Adrien Coquet.